mseemann/healthkit-sample-generator/README.md

 ## License

-healthkit-sample-generator is available under the MIT license.
+HealthKitSampleGenerator is available under the MIT license.
 See the LICENSE file for more info.